Parking Rules in the UK 2022

 The same goes for school entrances within these zones.
 Drop your kids off on a double yellow line at your own peril!
 Stick to the bays specifically designated for this, unless your child is in that “I don’t want to be seen with my parents” phase, in which case you should always let them out of the car a few blocks away from their destination.

-With all the UK parking laws we’ve explained in this guide, you’re hopefully going to avoid parking fines, a wheel clamp or being towed away wherever you happen to find yourself on a given day.
+With all the UK parking laws we’ve explained in this guide, you’re hopefully going to avoid parking fines, wheel clamping and towings.

-For extra peace of mind, you could of course just turn to a Stashbee parking bay rental instead.
-We offer a cost-effective way to leave your car in a guaranteed spot, where you won’t be subjected to dealing with the authorities, whether you’re just heading off to work, running an errand, or you’re on holiday somewhere new.
+For extra peace of mind, you could just turn to a Stashbee parking bay rental instead.
+We offer a cheap way to leave your car in a guaranteed spot, where you won’t have to worry about getting a fine.
+Perfect whether you’re just heading off to work, running an errand, or you’re on holiday somewhere new.

 13th Jan 2021